-- Persons who live with psychosis are also at high risk of other psychiatric and medical conditions. - Physical health is affected by social and environmental factors, medication side effects, or the illness itself. - o Important to have a family doctor, dentist, etc. - Vulnerability is a significant concern (will discuss violence risk in a later session, for now emphasize that most persons with psychosis are not violent; more likely to be assaulted by someone who is drunk).
+- Persons who live with psychosis are also at high risk of other psychiatric and medical conditions. - Physical health is affected by social and environmental factors, medication side effects, or the illness itself. - Important to have a family doctor, dentist, etc. - Vulnerability is a significant concern (will discuss violence risk in a later session, for now emphasize that most persons with psychosis are not violent; more likely to be assaulted by someone who is under the influence of alcohol).